Fancy going away somewhere special this winter, to enjoy sunshine, sights or some rest and relaxation?

 Want to escape the British winter?
 Then head for the Caribbean.
 And when it comes to choosing a cruise in this part of the world, you’re spoiled for choice.

-Do you want to visit Barbados, Tortola, St Maarten, Grenada, all four and more?
+Do you want to visit Barbados, Tortola, St Maarten, Grenada and more?
 Each Caribbean island has its own distinct charm, offering holidaymakers a variety of experiences.

 However, they all share one important winter cruise criteria – sunshine, and often for nine hours a day.
 The average daytime temperature in Barbados throughout December is 29°C, and you can expect similar temperatures in January and February too.

 The island of Barbados, full of coconut palm trees and smiling friendly faces, is on the itinerary of many Caribbean cruises, as is St Maarten, famous for its stunning white-sand beaches.

 Other stop-offs may include Montserrat, a quiet island almost destroyed by a volcano in 1995, which boasts amazing coral reefs and caves, and Grenada, the spice island, where you’ll smell the aroma of nutmeg, cinnamon and vanilla in the air.

 Then there’s Trinidad and Tobago, Antigua, the British Virgin Isles - the list goes on and on.

 The Canaries and Morocco

 If you’re a regular cruise-goer, there's a chance you’ve already enjoyed a holiday in the Canaries, as it’s a popular all-year-round cruise destination.

 Rightly so, as the islands of Tenerife, La Gomera and Gran Canaria are not only beautiful, the weather here is reliable too.
 Apparently, Gran Canaria has over 2,800 hours of sunshine a year, making it one of the sunniest places in the world.